You may find the introduction article from following link:https://pals.com.tr/blog/environmental-test-engineering-and-pals-service-article-series-1

-We will proceed to elaborate the “Methods” and “Procedure”s of environmental standards of MIL-STD-810 in our article series.
-Instead of writing down the obvious information already given in the standard, we will be discussing more practical information on product design, features regarding “Equipment Under Test” (EUT), and conducting tests.
+We will proceed to elaborate on the "Methods" and "Procedure"s of environmental standard of MIL-STD-810 in our article series.
+Instead of writing down the obvious information already given in the standard, we will be discussing more practical information on product design, features regarding "Equipment Under Test" (EUT) and conducting tests.